-This solution lies in the space of symmetric solutions.
+This solution lies in the space of radially symmetric solutions.
+And notice that for n = 3 it is the electric potential of a single particle.
 We have chosen C'' = 0, which makes the solution tend to zero for large x.
 The constant C' is chosen in such a way that the following theorem holds: